Welcome to Kokum's House Recovery Home

 Employment Readiness Training

-Resume building, job search skills, and interview preparation to help residents secure stable employment.
+We offer resume building, job search skills, and interview preparation to help residents secure stable employment, along with assistance in obtaining necessary work tickets.

 Life skills development

-Education on personal finance, meal preparation, time management, and goal setting to foster independence.
+Education on personal finance responsibility, meal preparation, time management, and goal setting to foster independence.

 Donation by Greg Hamel and Hamel’s Meats of Cold Lake